pavitranew/session-8-ang2-recipes/readme.md

 `*ng-repeat, *ng-if, *ngFor`

 Structural directives contain a `*`.
-They may be considered as replacements for [html5 native template tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) (which are a fascinating study in their own right).
+They may be considered as replacements for [html5 native template tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) (a fascinating study in their own right).

 #### Generating Components with the Cli